 Our competency-based bi-level program prepares you to meet the requirements to become a licensed practical nurse (Year One), then transition seamlessly to associate degree nursing (Year Two) if you want to become a registered nurse.

-The Nursing program is approved by the Missouri State Board of Nursing (MSBN).
-At the completion of Level One, students apply to the MSBN for the NCLEX-PN licensure exam for practical nursing.
-At the end of Level Two, students apply to the MSBN to take the NCLEX-RN licensure exam for registered nursing.
-Completion of these programs does not guarantee eligibility to take the licensure exams.
+The program is fully approved by the Missouri State Board of Nursing (MSBN).
+At the end of Year 1 students apply to the MSBN for the NCLEX-PN exam for practical nursing licensure, and at the end of Year 2 for the NCLEX-RN for registered nursing licensure.
+Completion of programs does not guarantee eligibility to take licensure exams.

 A nursing career offers job security and mobility, flexible scheduling, the chance to specialize with additional training, and diverse workplace environments like hospitals, health departments, doctors’ offices, hospice, assisted living enters, schools, home health, and the military.
 The number of jobs is growing rapidly.
 Salaries range from $26,700 to $35,000 for LPNs and from $36,200 to $52,500 for RNs.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).

 SFCC has articulation agreements with many four-year schools that ensure our credits transfer to continue your education.

 2. Once accepted to SFCC, meet with the pre-nursing navigator to discuss your educational plan.

 3. Complete the requirements for for the nursing program (Year One and Year Two) admission.

 4. When ready, complete the online nursing program application.